Jill Johnston

-Jill Johnston (May 17, 1929 – September 18, 2010) was a British-born American feminist author and cultural critic who wrote Lesbian Nation in 1973 and was a longtime writer for The Village Voice.
+Jill Johnston (born Jill Crowe; May 17, 1929 – September 18, 2010) was a British-born American feminist author and cultural critic.
+She is most famous for her radical lesbian feminism book, Lesbian Nation and was a longtime writer for The Village Voice.
 She was also a leader of the lesbian separatist movement of the 1970s.
 Johnston also wrote under the pen name F. J. Crowe.

 Biography

-Johnston was born as Jill Crowe in London in 1929, the only child of Olive Marjorie Crowe (born 1901), an American nurse, and Cyril F. Johnston (1884–1950), an English bellfounder and clockmaker whose family firm, Gillett & Johnston, created the carillon of Riverside Church in New York City.
-Her parents, who never married, separated when their daughter was an infant, and Johnston's mother took her to Little Neck, Queens, New York, where she was raised.
+Jill was born as Jill Crowe in London on May 17, 1929, the only child of Olive Marjorie Crowe, an American nurse, and Cyril F. Johnston, an English bellfounder and clockmaker whose family firm, Gillett & Johnston, created the carillon of Riverside Church in New York City.
+Her aunt was inventor Nora Johnston.
+After her father abandoned them, her mother took Jill to Little Neck, Queens, New York, where she was raised by a grandmother.

+Throughout her childhood, she believed that her parents had divorced.
+After her father's death she knew that her parents were never married through an obituary in the New York Times.
+Her fascination for her absent father later motivated her to write, England's Child: The Carillon and the Casting of Big Bells.
+It was a biography of her father as well as a history of bell making.

-After attending college in Massachusetts and Minnesota, Johnston received a Master of Fine Arts degree from the University of North Carolina at Greensboro.
+Jill received her bachelor's degree from Tufts University in 1951.
+While studying dance at the University of North Carolina at Greensboro, she began writing for the Dance Observer.

 Career

-For many years, beginning in 1959 and during the 1960s, Johnston was the dance critic for The Village Voice, the weekly downtown newspaper for New York City.
-She was friendly with many performers, performance artists, composers, poets and artists in New York City especially during the 1960s and 1970s.
-During the late 1960s Deborah Jowitt joined the paper and wrote a regular dance column for the Voice, while Johnston's dance column became a kind of weekly diary, chronicling her adventures in the New York art world.
+In the mid-1950s, Johnston moved to New York City to study dance under Jose Limón, but turned to writing after she broke her foot.
+Beginning in 1959, Johnston served as the dance critic for The Village Voice, the weekly downtown newspaper for New York City.
+She was friendly with many performers, performance artists, composers, poets and artists associated with the Judson Dance Theater, and championed postmodern movements like Fluxus and artists like Yvonne Rainier, Robert Morris, Merce Cunningham, and Lucinda Childs.
+During the late 1960s, Deborah Jowitt joined the paper and wrote a regular dance column for the Voice, while Johnston's dance column became a kind of weekly diary, chronicling her adventures in the New York art world.
+She became involved with gay and feminist activism in 1969, when Lois Hart and Suzanne Bevier encouraged her to contribute to Come Out!, the newsletter for the Gay Liberation Front.